duckietown/docs-AIDO/book/AIDO/10_motivation/35_embodied_tasks.md

 2. The second option is the "non-purist" option, where additionally a Movidius computation stick may be used to run more computation intensive algorithms.
 The baseline solutions we provide using conventional methods run in real time using the Raspberry PI processor only.

-## Performance metrics {#performance_metrics}

-Measuring performance in robotics is less clear cut and more multidimensional than traditionally encountered in machine learning settings.
-To nevertheless achieve reliable performance estimates, we define $N$ to be the number of experiments.
-Let $\objective$ denote our objective or cost function to optimize which we report for every experiment.

-We summarize the objectives used to quantify how well an embodied task is completed in the [rules](#part:aido-rules) section.
-We will evaluate performance in three different categories: *performance objective*, *traffic law objective* and *comfort objective*.
-Please note that the three provided objectives are not merged into one number.

 ## Interface